Itchy Skin from Chlorine

 Itching from chlorine is a common problem for people who swim in chlorinated pools.
 Some people have described this as “chlorine jock itch” chlorine itchy skin”, “bromine itch”, “rash from chlorine”, “rash from chlorine in swimming pools.”
 We have noticed people searching on Google for information about “chlorine rash symptoms”, “swimmers chlorine rash”, or “chlorine rash treatment”.

 Unfortunately there seem to be several different causes for what people commonly call chlorine itch.
 In many cases the itch or burn is caused by chlorine.
+Sometimes this is bad enough that swimmers' report chlorine sensitivity or chlorine allergy.
 But, in some cases the cause of the itching can be something else, such as microorganisms that live in a hot tub or pool.
 To know for sure, you should see a dermatologist.

 The good news is that often the “chlorine itch” can be caused by chlorine’s reacting with your skin.
 Pool chlorine is a salt of hypochlorous acid, i.e., a “hypochlorite” salt, which is added to pool water to keep it healthy for swimming.
 That chemical reacts with the molecules that make up your skin: Your skin is make from proteins and fats/oils and those compounds are susceptible to reacting with chlorine.
+The chlorine reacts with the nitrogen atoms in the molecules to make chloramines.
 Chlorine’s chemical reaction with your skin can cause irritation, such as itching or burning.

 Another problem is that chlorine is extremely hard to wash off of your hair and skin.
 Because chlorine bonds to your hair and skin, it gets stuck there and does not wash away in the shower.
 Not with soap.
 Not with shampoo.
 Not with body wash.
 Those products do not break chlorine's bond to your skin.
 For this reason, many people report smelling like chlorine all the time.
 It seems obvious but you smell like chlorine because you are still covered in chlorine.